 With everyone worried about the health consequences of tobacco products, such as lung cancer, it stands to reason that a vaccine against lung cancer benefits tobacco sales.

-If you’ve never seen the inside of a Cuban hospital or interacted with Cuba’s medical system in Cuba, well, it looks like something straight out of a horror movie.
+If you’ve never seen the inside of a Cuban hospital, or interacted with Cuba’s medical system, well, it looks like something straight out of a horror movie.
 I wouldn’t want to be treated in a Cuban hospital.

-The hospital system and medical care in Cuba is characterised by corruption and disrepair.
-Medical practitioners and other professional workers sell goods and services on Revolico
+The hospital system and medical care in Cuba is characterized by corruption and disrepair.
+Medical practitioners and other professional workers sell goods and services on Revolico.

-In the event you need to access medicines in Cuba your best option is to search Revolico.
+In the event that you need to access medicines in Cuba, your best option is to search Revolico.
 Cuba’s version of ‘Craigslist’ that is a fully functional black market.
-You will often find that the medicines missing from the hospitals are being sold on Revolico by hospital workers.
+You will often find that the medicines missing from the hospitals, are being sold on Revolico by hospital workers.

 There Are Simpler Problems Cuba Cannot Treat

 Scabies are little skin burrowing mites.
 They’re easily treated with simple and cheap over the counter (OTC) medications.
-Tablets from Argentina that cost less than $1 over the counter will treat a sufferer.
+Tablets from Argentina that cost less than $1 over the counter, will treat a scabies sufferer.

 Cuba Needs To Stop Making Medical Propaganda And Start Treating Patients

 Cuba’s representatives are correct, access to medications and medical care is a human right.
-And it is the Cuban Governments responsibility to ensure those human rights are granted for its own citizens.
-Such as ensuring Cuban citizens have access to scabies meds and aren’t plagued by other easily treatable medical conditions.
+And it is the Cuban Government’s responsibility to ensure those human rights are granted for its own citizens.
+Such as ensuring Cuban citizens have access to scabies meds, or that they aren’t plagued by other easily treatable medical conditions.

-In Australia we have a common saying, ‘put up or shut up’.
+In Australia, we have a common saying, ‘put up or shut up’.
 And I would apply that to Cuba.
-If Cuba wants to claim human rights it needs to provide human rights to its own citizens first.
+If Cuba wants to claim human rights, it needs to provide those very same human rights to its own citizens first.

-Blaming adverse medical outcomes for its citizens on the US embargo does naught for the people of Cuba.
+Blaming the adverse medical outcomes of its own citizens on the US embargo, does naught for the people of Cuba.
 If the Cuban Government can bring in shipping containers filled with Belgian, Portuguese, Spanish and various other beers, there’s no reason they can’t import shipping containers filled with basic medications for their own people.

 The Cuban Government can import container ships filled with materials to build and furnish new hotels.
 So there’s no reason the Cuban Government can’t import the basic equipment and resources necessary to manufacture the medications most needed in Cuba.

-If Cuba wants to claim its CimaVax-EGF works it needs to produce the relevant scientific evidence and submit the drug through the correct pathways for review by global medical regulators.
-And if Cuba wants to claim human rights it needs to first provide human rights to its own citizens.
+If Cuba wants to claim its CimaVax-EGF works, it needs to produce the relevant scientific evidence and submit the drug through the correct pathways for review by global medical regulators.
+And if Cuba wants to claim human rights, it first needs to provide those same human rights to its own citizens.

-Cuba needs to stop with the medical propaganda and start treating its own citizens first.
+Cuba needs to stop with the medical propaganda.
+And it need to start treating its own citizens first.

 Where Can I Get More Information About Cuba?